TNA Knockouts World Championship

 The TNA Knockouts World Championship is a women's professional wrestling world championship owned by Total Nonstop Action Wrestling (TNA).
 The championship debuted on October 14, 2007, at the Bound for Glory pay-per-view (PPV) event and the inaugural champion was Gail Kim.
-Léi Yǐng Lee is the current champion in her first reign.
-She won the title by defeating defending champion Kelani Jordan and Jordynne Grace in a triple threat match at NXT Gold Rush: Week 2 on November 18, 2025.
+The current champions is Xia Brookside, who is in her first reign.
+She won the title by defeating Léi Yǐng Lee at Slammiversary on June 28, 2026.

 History

 TNA Knockout

 Inaugural and record-setting 7-time champion Gail Kim.

 TNA Knockout, or just Knockout for short, is the term used by TNA to refer to its onscreen female performers; this is similar to TNA's main rival World Wrestling Entertainment and their Divas pseudonym.
 TNA's first women's accomplishment was announced at TNA's first weekly pay-per-view event on June 19, 2002.
 It was called the "Miss TNA" Crown.
 The holder of the crown was determined in a lingerie battle royal on June 19, 2002, which aired on June 26, 2002.
 The participants in the match were Alexis Laree, Elektra, Erin Bray, Francine, Miss Joni, Sasha, Shannon, Taylor Vaughn, and Teresa Tyler.
 Vaughn last eliminated Elektra to win the crown.
 The TNA Knockout of the Year is another award in TNA given to the knockout who achieved the most or had the best run that year.
 The most recent Knockout of the Year was Jordynne Grace receiving the award in 2024.

 On the August 20, 2009 episode of TNA Impact!, backstage interviewer Lauren announced that TNA were planning to host an eight-team single elimination tag team tournament to crown the first TNA Knockouts Tag Team Champions.
 The tournament began on the following Impact! and continued on for four weeks, concluding on September 20 at TNA's No Surrender PPV event.
 There, the team of Sarita and Taylor Wilde defeated The Beautiful People (Madison Rayne and Velvet Sky) to become the first champions.
 Two DVDs on the topic of the TNA Knockouts have been released by TNA.
 The first was named Knockouts: The Ladies of TNA Wrestling Vol.1 and was released on August 29, 2006.
 Knocked Out: The Women of TNA Wrestling was the second, released on October 7, 2008.